Soft84

 used by some HP calculators.

-In this language, everything is either a literal (which pushes its
+In this language, most everything is just a list of tokens.
+Tokens

 If a token begins with alphabetic or colon (:), then it is a